BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-02-simple-oapp.md

 pnpm hardhat verify --network ethereum-sepolia --contract contracts/Oapp/SimpleMessenger.sol:SimpleMessenger 0x6EDCE65403992e310A62460808c4b910D972f10f
 ```

 **Note:** The `--contract` flag specifies the exact contract path to avoid ambiguity.
 The EndpointV2 address (`0x6EDCE65403992e310A62460808c4b910D972f10f`) is the same for all testnets.
+This will change for mainnet deployment / solana deployments.

 **Example Output:**